 I grew up in the beautiful Bylong Valley in NSW on a cattle and horse stud.
 In it's heyday, the property ran a breeding herd of 750 cows plus up to 1000 head of trading cattle and sold 60 to 70 bulls each year at an annual on-property production sale.
-It was a uniquely discrete parcel of land, circled by timbered ranges as though forming the fertile crater of an ancient volcano.
 At the time, it was an isolated place to live due to access with one dirt road leading in and out of the valley.

 My father managed the property for over 20 years.
 For most of that time it was a thriving business with its own small community of 8 families and 2 or 3 Jackaroos who arrived annually to complete a year of farm experience.
 There was always action and jobs to be completed.
 We helped with the mustering, show and sale preparation, moving irrigation pipes, feeding stock and loading hay.
 I saw first-hand the importance of being able to communicate with a range of people and how that particular skill can make life easier (or harder) in buinsess.
 I am grateful for that solid and stable start.

 At University I majored in Communication and afterwards I headed to Sydney to work in consulting and the wine industry.

 Once married, we headed west and later to southern NSW.
 My professional life during this time was anything but orderly, rather it became vast and varied with experience gained in advertising, graphic design, marketing, events, human resources and administration.

 I genuinely enjoy people and building relationships.
 I am naturally inclined towards developing and maintaining communication channels with our clients.
 My role at Agrista is to organise and support events and workshops as well as managing our administration, social media output and website content and to manage events and workshops.